BiG-Zach/git-vault-keeper/README_GSC_REVIEW.md

 4. Deploy to a preview and re-run both scripts against the preview URL.

 ## PASTE-THIS-INTO-GSC-REVIEW
-We investigated the "Deceptive pages" flag and completed security hardening.
-We found no deceptive content or malware.
-We implemented a restrictive Content Security Policy (CSP) and additional security headers on all routes to block unauthorized scripts and framing.
-We also audited the codebase and built output to confirm there are no off-domain redirects, hidden iframes, or download prompts.
-Our automated security check (scripts/verify-security.sh) verifies no mixed content or unauthorized external scripts in the build.
-Please review and lift the warning.
-Thank you.
+“We identified and removed potentially risky third-party scripts, enforced a strict Content Security Policy and security headers, sanitized redirects (www→apex, http→https, trailing slash normalization), removed placeholder verification tags, and ensured all pages return meaningful server/prerendered HTML.
+We also added robots.txt and a sitemap index (pages + images).
+Verification scripts confirm 200 responses, correct canonicals, and CSP compliance.
+Please re-evaluate our site.”

 ## After approval
 - Monitor in GSC for 2–4 weeks.